Mr-Perfection/jobs-react-native/README.md

 ### Coding Standards
 I am currently following coding Standards from [airbnb](https://github.com/airbnb/javascript/tree/master/react).
+I have decided to use `fat-arrow functions` for actions.
+I have decided to use `functions` for stateless classes (without state, they are essentially just functions).

 ### Welcome Screen (or Tutorials Screen)
 This [Tutorials screen](jobs/components/Slides.js) will introduce users what this app is about and how it will work!